 Home Purchase Assistance Program (HPAP)

-The District of Columbia Mortgage Assistance Program for Furloughed Federal Workers (DC MAP)
+The District of Columbia Mortgage Assistance (DC MAP)

 At DCHFA we recognize that retaining homeownership is as important as becoming a homeowner.
-We created DC MAP to provide emergency mortgage support for District homeowners that are experiencing an unanticipated financial hardship due to the partial shutdown of the federal government.
+We created DC MAP to provide emergency mortgage support for District homeowners that are experiencing an unanticipated financial hardship due to sudden decrease or loss of income.